ATD: Augmenting CP Tensor Decomposition by Self Supervision: Experiments

+\item {\bf Auto-encoder models}: {\em AE}-$r$ denotes a CNN based autoencoder with mean square error (MSE) reconstruction loss, and {\em $\mbox{AE}_{ss}$}-$r$ denotes the same autoencoder model with standard NCE loss in the bottleneck layer, where $r$ is the representation size. \end{itemize}

+All models use the unlabeled set to train a feature encoder and use training and test sets to evaluate.
+Note that, deep neural network models use the same CNN backbone. {In appendix~D.8, we have also compared with two recent supervised tensor learning models, which shows the usefulness of our \method and the large unlabeled set, especially in low-label rate scenarios.}

-{\bf Experimental Settings.} We evaluate model performance mainly based on {\em classification accuracy} through the common linear evaluation \citep{he2020momentum}.
+\paragraph{Evaluation and Environments.} We evaluate model performance mainly based on {\em classification accuracy}, where we train an additional logistic classifier \citep{he2020momentum} on top of the feature encoder.
 Also, for different models, we compare their {\em number of learnable parameters}.
 The experiments are implemented by {\em Python 3.8.5, Torch 1.8.0+cu111} on a Linux workstation with 256 GB memory, 32 core CPUs (3.70 GHz, 128 MB cache), two RTX 3090 GPUs (24 GB memory each).
 All training is performed on the GPU.
 For tensor based models, we use $R=32$ and implement the pipeline in CUDA manually, instead of using {\em torch-autograd}.